Seattle Center Monorail: Ownership transfer and early years

 By the end of the 1960s, the monorail was averaging 10,000 passengers on weekdays and 14,000 on weekends during the peak summer season.
 The Seattle Transit System remained the contracted operator of the monorail until January 1, 1973, when the Municipality of Metropolitan Seattle (Metro Transit) absorbed it to form a countywide transit system.
 The Seattle city government retained ownership of the monorail and awarded an operating contract to Metro Transit using funding from the Seattle Center department.
 Under Metro Transit, the monorail vehicles were renumbered 6201 and 6202 and given a new paint scheme in 1978, including the repainting of the red train to the green train.
-The arrival of a traveling exhibition with artifacts from the tomb of Pharaoh Tutankhamun at Seattle Center spurred the repainting.
+The arrival of a traveling exhibition with artifacts from the tomb of Pharaoh Tutankhamun at the Seattle Center spurred the repainting.
 The exhibition caused a surge in monorail ridership, which reached 2.8 million in 1978.